 Odiham is a large village in Hampshire that is bursting at the seams with historic buildings.
 Not only does it have its own 13th castle, but many other significant sights and attractions, dating back to Saxon times.
 This week we made our first family visit to historic Odiham to see what it is like.

 Within minutes it’s clear that not only does Odiham have a very rich heritage, but is also extremely picturesque.
-Read on to find out about how we spend our day out in Odiham.
+Read on to find out about how we spent a day out in Odiham.

 A visit to Odiham Castle

 We started our visit to Odiham with a trip to the castle.
 Often known as St John’s Castle, the 13th Century Odiham Castle is in a picturesque setting by the Basingstoke Canal.

 However, at over 800 years old the castle was built many years before the canal was even there.
 Its location can more likely be attributed to its convenient position between Winchester and Windsor.

 Odiham Castle was built between 1207 and 1214 by King John of England.
 Unfortunately, a few years later the castle was subject to a two-week siege, in which rebellious landowners waged war against King John.

 Despite the French attack, Odiham Castle continued as an influential royal household until the 1500s.
 Afterwards it became a hunting lodge, before falling into disrepair.

 Today Odiham Castle is in ruins.
 However, you can still see how thick the walls were and imagine how imposing it would have looked in its time.
 There is an information board in front of the castle, highlighting the original octagonal shape of the keep.

 Odiham Castle remains an impressive historic attraction and its pretty waterside location makes it an ideal picnic spot.
 You’ll find several benches and logs around the perimeter and additional seating overlooking the canal.

 Admission to Odiham Castle is free and it’s open every day.